 The Compensation Committee is very interested in the ideas and concerns of our stockholders regarding executive compensation.
-In 2019 the Committee adjusted the structure of its long-term performance-based equity awards as a direct result of listening to stockholders.
-The Committee used the same structure for the 2021 performance share awards.
-See description of 2021 equity awards on page 32.
-An advisory vote regarding executive compensation was presented to stockholders for the eleventh time at last year's annual meeting of stockholders and received approximately 98% support, consistent with prior high levels of stockholder support for our advisory votes regarding executive compensation in recent years.
-In evaluating our compensation program for 2021, the Compensation Committee was mindful of the support our stockholders expressed for the Company's philosophy of linking compensation to operational objectives and the enhancement of stockholder value.
-As a result, in 2021 the Compensation Committee retained its general approach to executive compensation and continued to apply the same general pay-for-performance principles and philosophy as in prior fiscal years.
-The Compensation Committee also added as a qualitative consideration, the Company's performance in the Environmental, Social and Governance (ESG) areas.
+In 2019, the Committee adjusted the structure of its long-term performance-based equity awards as a direct result of listening to stockholders.
+The Committee has used the same structure since then, including for the 2022 performance share awards (see description of 2022 equity awards on page 32).
+Also, in 2022, the short-term performance-based bonus incentive program for the CEO was adjusted in response to stockholder input.
+Specifically, the Compensation Committee added the Company's performance in the ESG areas as a qualitative consideration in setting the CEO's target bonus.
+An advisory vote regarding executive compensation was presented to stockholders for the twelfth time at last year's annual meeting of stockholders and received approximately 93% support.
+This result is consistent with prior high levels of stockholder support for our annual advisory votes regarding executive compensation in recent years.
+In evaluating our compensation program for 2022, the Compensation Committee was mindful of the support our stockholders expressed for the Company's philosophy of linking compensation to operational objectives and the enhancement of stockholder value.
+As a result, in 2022 the Compensation Committee retained its general approach to executive compensation and continued to apply the same general pay-for-performance principles and philosophy as in prior fiscal years.